wp-plugins/cp-related-posts/readme.txt

 * Modifies the way that posts are selected manually.

+= 1.0.4 =

+* Prevents conflicts with other plugins that define the same classes.
+* Allows disassociate selected tags from pages.
+* Allows to define the similarity as zero.
+* Improves some styles applied to the related posts.

 == Upgrade Notice ==

+= 1.0.4 =
+* Improved plugin features

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.3 =
 * Improved plugin features